-Wait — why are all those bowling balls swinging on strings?
+Wait — why are those bowling balls swinging?
 They’re showing what happens when YOU ride a swing.
-Whether you push back a lot or a little to start, it will always take you the same amount of time to swing from back to front.
-Even a friend who’s bigger or smaller will take the same time as you.
-Try it!
+No matter how far you push back or how much you weigh, it always takes the same amount of time to swing from back to front.
 The only thing that changes the timing is the length of the chains.
-Longer swings take longer to go from front to back.
-In this amazing video, all those colorful bowling balls hang at slightly different heights.
-So even though they start swinging together, soon they separate in a ripple, clinking xylophone bars to prove it.
-Watch the video to see it — and hear it!
+Longer swings take longer.
+Inthis amazing video, all those colorful bowling balls hang at slightly different heights.
+They start swinging together, but soon separate in a ripple, clinking xylophone bars to prove it.
+Watch the video to see — and hear it!

 Wee ones:What shape is a bowling ball?
 Can you find that shape in your room?